pyATS Health Check

 example when using tftp and vrf mgmt for both iosxe and nxos

-pyats run job <job file> --testbed-file /path/to/testbed.yaml --health-checks cpu memory logging core --health-remote-device name:myserver path:/tmp/ protocol:scp --health-mgmt-vrf iosxe:mgmt nxos:mgmt
+pyats run job <job file> --testbed-file /path/to/testbed.yaml --health-checks cpu memory logging core crashinfo --health-remote-device name:myserver path:/tmp/ protocol:scp --health-mgmt-vrf iosxe:mgmt nxos:mgmt

 2. How to change threshold for cpu load/memory usage?

 It can be done via --health-threshold argument.
+The same threshold applies to both CPU and memory checks independently.

 example when specifying thresholds, cpu 75% and memory 80%

-pyats run job <job file> --testbed-file /path/to/testbed.yaml --health-checks cpu memory logging core --health-threshold cpu:75 memory:80
+pyats run job <job file> --testbed-file /path/to/testbed.yaml --health-checks cpu memory logging core crashinfo --health-threshold cpu:75 memory:80

 3. How can I change which logging keywords I want to detect?